mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Key features

 - **Innovative design:** Free from the constraints of Material Design, Joy UI is where we can innovate and experiment with fresh new ideas in design, UX, and DX.

 - **Flexibility:** Customize with ease, and leverage the power of CSS variables to ensure consistency when making pixel-perfect adjustments.

 #### Ideal use cases

-- Projects that don't require Material Design
+- Projects that don't involve Material Design
 - Designs that would benefit from less opinionated defaults when customizing
 - Client-facing apps that need to look and feel distinctly like _your_ brand